-Canada beats Russia 2-1 to reach first Davis Cup final
+Spain beats Britain to face Canada in Davis Cup final

-MADRID (AP) — Canada reached its first Davis Cup final after beating Russia 2-1 on Saturday.

-In the decisive doubles, Vasek Pospisil and Denis Shapovalov beat Karen Khachanov and Andrey Rublev 6-3, 3-6, 7-6 (5).
+Canada reached its maiden final in 106 years of playing the Davis Cup after Vasek Pospisil and Denis Shapovalov beat Karen Khachanov and Andrey Rublev 6-3, 3-6, 7-6 (5) in another decisive doubles.

-The Canadians, playing Davis Cup since 1913, will meet in the final Britain or host Spain, which played in the other semifinal later Saturday.

-Two-time champion Russia was trying to make it to the final for the first time in 12 years.

 Rublev put the Russians ahead defeating Pospisil 6-4, 6-4 in the first singles, and Shapovalov evened the tie by downing Khachanov 6-4, 4-6, 6-4.